'Anywhere but Haiti': Asylum seeker retraces his 15,000-km odyssey to Canada

 "Some were ripped off and never did get across," he says.
 "There were many bandits who raped people when they were going through the forests."

-Once in Nicaragua those that made it took a bus through Honduras and Guatemala to Mexico.
+Once in Nicaragua, those who made it took a bus through Honduras and Guatemala to Mexico.

-Pierre says Mexican authorities gave them passage on the condition they move on to the USA.
+Pierre says Mexican authorities gave them passage on the condition that they move on to the USA.

 But arriving at the American border in Tijuana, Pierre was detained and spent nine days in lockup.